danzgeorg/danzgeorg/README.md

 ## 🎓 Education
 <p>
   Here is the university's information.
-This is where I am studying as a first year being part of a 3 year Bsc Computer Science course.
+This is where I am studying as a second year being part of a 3 year Bsc Computer Science course.
 You can check out the website and also what I will be exploring as my education continues.
 </p>

 <p>